clara-rossignol/Will-it-rain-tomorrow/README.md

 Data_Processing.jl
 ------------------

-When using multiple ML methods, the data has to undergo multiple changes.
+When using multiple ML methods, the data must undergo multiple changes.
 It is rapidly confusing to execute every time every transformation.
 In order to solve this problem, we implemented a generate(; option, std, valid, test) function.
 This function has many modes which are:
 - option = "drop" or "med": the first option will drop the rows containing missing data and the second will fill out the missing data with the median of the predictor.
 - std = "false" or "true": the returned data is standardized or not.
 - valid = "true" or "false": the returned data contains a training set, a validation set and a test set.
 We add automatically a test set because the other case is equivalent to putting test = "true" (see next arg description).